 Lawyer Aggressively Advocating For Families Throughout the Adoption Process

-Many families in the Kennewick community become involved in the adoption process at some point in their lives.
+Many families in the Tri-Cities community become involved in the adoption process at some point in their lives.
 Some families may want to welcome a new child into their home whereas others get involved when they need to place a child up for adoption.
 Either way, these families are often surprised by the complex nature of the adoption process.

 - Stepparent adoptions